fadi/fadi/README.md

 - 👋 Hi, I’m @fadi
 - 👀 I’m interested in ... best practice in UX
-- 🌱 I’m currently learning ...web development
+- 🌱 I’m currently learning ... by doing!
 - 💞️ I’m looking to collaborate on ... conversations about UX or giving feedback on your UX
 - 📫 How to reach me ... twitter @lukefromdubai